AlexGustafsson/compdec/README.md

 First download the latest release from [releases](https://github.com/AlexGustafsson/compdec/releases).
 The release contains three files; a pre-trained model, a python script and a Dockerfile.

-If you wish not to install all the prerequisites mentioned under [Development - Quickstart](#development-quickstart)<br />, build the Docker image instead like so:
+If you wish not to install all the prerequisites mentioned under [Development - Quickstart](#development-quickstart), build the Docker image instead like so:

 ```sh
 cd compdec